ricortiz/OpenTissue/documentation/bvh.md

 Observe that a bounding volume node pointer type have been defined in the BVH type.
-This hides the fact that the BVH class manages it's memory allocation using boost::shared_ptr.
+This hides the fact that the BVH class manages it's memory allocation using std::shared_ptr.
 The bv_ptr_type can be used in very much the same way as if one had written

     bvh_type::bv_type * root = .....